 For a motor vehicle (traffic) offense, an FTC likely will lead to suspension of your driver’s license (or your ability to get one, if you don’t have a license).
-See the Traffic FAQ [link] for more information about license suspension.
+See the Traffic Help Topic for more information about license suspension.

 As noted above, if you fail to comply within 40 days of the court’s judgment, an additional “FTC fee” also will be added to your total obligation for most cases.
 The court also might issue an order for you to appear in court and explain (“show cause”) to the court why you should not be jailed or otherwise penalized for the failure to comply.
 Some courts will issue an order for your arrest to compel this appearance before the court.

 Unpaid monetary obligations from a criminal or infraction judgment also might result in a civil judgment against you.
-See the Lawsuits FAQ for more information about the effect of a civil judgment and how it might be collected.
+See the Lawsuits Help Topic for more information about the effect of a civil judgment and how it might be collected.

 Costs In Non-Criminal Cases

 Court costs must be assessed for all of the types of cases filed with the courts, not just criminal cases.
 This includes:

 - Civil cases – what most of us think of when we hear the word “lawsuit”;

 - Estates – the legal management and distribution of a person’s property and assets, usually after they have died, but this type of case also applies to some living persons who need someone else to manage their affairs for them, like an adult who needs a legal guardian; and